Hi friend and Welcome aboard!!

 - Cable Length: 2m

 Ah, the good old Sony MDR V150’s.
 For the longest time I couldn’t remember what model these were exactly.
 I must’ve had at least 4 or 5 pairs over the years.
-Before I knew about the Sony MDR 7506’s, these were my main squeeze.
+Before I knew about the Sony MDR 7506’s, these were my main squeeze back in the late 90’s.

 Though I did love the sound, there were always a couple of glaring flaws that I kind of ignored: Discomfort and build quality.
 Now the build isn’t awful, but they do have a tendency to snap around the adjustment mechanism area.
 Keep in mind that I did sleep with them a lot, so that definitely contributed to the stress.
 Also be aware that the ear-cup padding will flake and peel over time as well.

-I had always thought the sound was good, but then again I didn’t know any better.
-Comparing them to your standard $100 set of reference monitors, these pale in comparison unfortunately.
+I had always thought the sound was good, but then again I didn’t know anything better.
+Comparing them to your standard set of reference monitors, these pale in comparison unfortunately.
 The bass is pretty muddied up, and the sound overall is just kind of mediocre.
-But they hold a special place in my heart and the sound is decent for what you’re paying (around $25).
+But they hold a special place in my heart and the sound is decent for what you’re paying.

 - Decent sound.